wisdom-oss/service-water-usage-history/README.md

 [`docs` repository](https://github.com/wisdom-oss/docs)

 ## Deployment
 This service is deployed by default on the WISdoM Platform.
-Therefore no action is needed by you to deploy the microservice
+Therefore, no action is needed by you to deploy the microservice